madjeek-web/GhostTyper/README.md

 ```

-### Why It Goes Under the Radar?
+### Why It Goes Under the Radar ?
   🔹 No admin rights (works as a normal user)
   🔹 No suspicious files (all in memory)
   🔹 No malware behavior (does not write to disk)
   🔹 Uses legitimate Windows APIs (WMI, win32api)